Search

 The definitions:

-• Diversity means that an organisation is made up of a group of people from a wide range of categories.
+Means that an organisation is made up of a group of people from a wide range of categories.
 These categories could include race, ethnicity, gender identity, religion, age, and much more.

-• Equity refers to “the quality of being fair or impartial; fairness; impartiality” or “something that is fair and just.”
+Refers to “the quality of being fair or impartial; fairness; impartiality” or “something that is fair and just.”

-• Inclusion means that everyone feels welcome to contribute and participate.
+Means that everyone feels welcome to contribute and participate.
 The workplace is supportive and collaborative, with clear goals of getting all employees to participate.

-All three aspects are needed for a high-functioning and healthy workplace.
 A work environment that is diverse but not inclusive may have high turnover rates for minorities, as they do not feel that their contributions matter or are valued in the workplace.
 An environment without equity will likely struggle with diversity, especially in more senior positions, as existing barriers for certain groups hinders their professional development.

 Why we need DEI initiatives

-• Diverse teams are more productive1:
+Diverse teams are more productive1:

 • 83% of millennials more engaged at work when they believe their company fosters an inclusive culture